 “I knew that there would be ups and downs to nursing, but there are some patients that never leave your heart,” says Debrock.

-There were long fought battles that Debrock recalls and even still affects her today.
+There were long fought battles that Debrock recalls and that even still affect her today.
 The tears fell from her eyes as she talked about some of the experiences she had early on in her career.

 As she takes a deep breath and steadies herself, a look of joy comes over her.